Sheryl Crow

 On television

-Come leaders, come you men of
+Come leaders, come you men of great

 Let us hear you pontificate